 Ultimately a court will decide which lawsuits go forward and whether drivers are contractors or employees.
 The company claims that drivers like the independence of setting their own hours yet this has nothing to do with the FLSA classification issues.
 An employee can enjoy the same freedom to set his or her own hours.

-If you are interested in participating in the lawsuit, click here.
-We will contact you directly.
-Not ready to sign up or just want to learn more?
 Visit our Uber driver page and always visit our blog.
 We have an easy to use search feature – type in the word “Uber” and be instantly connected with all posts about the company and our tip and wage theft FLSA class action lawsuit.

 MahanyLaw is a national boutique law firm that represents whistleblowers and victims of fraud.
 Much of our practice is dedicated to wage theft cases such as the Uber class action case.
 To date we have helped our clients collect over $100 million.